/ Building capacity and resilience for co-design in health

 The project is ongoing and will be updated periodically throughout the process.

-OCAD University Team: Dr. Kate Sellen (Canada Research Chair in Health design, Associate professor in the faculty of Design, and director of the Health Design Studio at OCADU (OCAD University)), Maryam Mallakin (MDes, Research Associate at HDS), Chieng Luphuyong (MDes, Research Associate at HDS), Luz Paczka Giorgi (MDes candidate, Research Assistant at HDS)
+OCAD University Team: Dr. Kate Sellen (Canada Research Chair in Health design, Associate professor in the faculty of Design, and director of the Health Design Studio at OCADU (OCAD University)), Maryam Mallakin (MDes, Research Associate at HDS), Mariam Al-Bess (MDes, Research Assistant at HDS), Luz Paczka Giorgi (MDes candidate, Research Assistant at HDS).

 University of Alberta team: Gillian Harvey (Assistant Professor in the Department of Art & Design, professional member of International Institute of Information Design (IIID) and a World Region Representative for Canada, president of the Edmonton Wayfinding Society in Edmonton, Alberta and an IIID World Region Representative), Mehrnoush Zeidabadi (research assistant)